Harry and Meghan make surprise appearance for Jamaican premiere of Bob Marley biopic

-The Duke and Duchess of Sussex have made a surprise red carpet appearance in Jamaica for the premiere of a new Bob Marley biopic.
+The Duke and Duchess of Sussex have made a surprise red carpet appearance in Jamaica for the premiere of a new Bob Marley biopic, joining the nation’s republican prime minister Andrew Holness at the event.

 Prince Harry and Meghan held hands as they made their first joint appearance in two months at the Carib Theatre in Kingston on Tuesday night.